AHromic1/AHromic1/README.md

 You are welcome to check any of these on my profile.
 As for the projects I look forward to completing in the future, keep reading!

-- 🌱 I’m currently learning how to build a movie recommendation system using machine learning techniques (**Data Science: Machine Learning, a Harvard eDX online course**).
+- 🌱 I’m currently learning how to build a movie recommendation system using machine learning techniques (**Data Science: Machine Learning, a Harvard eDX online course**), as well as developing a couple of interesting mobile apps.
-- 🔭 As a next project on my summer break, I am looking forward to learning the principles of creating a programming language from scratch.
+- 🔭 As a next project, I am looking forward to learning the principles of creating a programming language from scratch.
 - 📫 Reach me at: **aminahromic@gmail.com**

 <h3 align="left">Connect with me:</h3>